-The message in format_string is a string.
+The commands specify the format using a string.
 If there are no % characters in the string, the message is written out and any arguments are ignored.
 The % symbol is used to indicate the start of an argument conversion specification.

-The syntax of the specification is:
+The syntax of the format string is: